GazzolaLab/MiV-Simulator/docs/tutorial/docker.md

 Below, we provide basic set of docker instructions on how to build container and open the `jupyter-lab` environment.

 :::{note}
-The detail instructions and standard practice can be found in the [`docker` documentation](https://docs.docker.com/get-started://docs.docker.com/get-started/).
+The detail instructions and standard practice can be found in the [`docker` documentation][url-docker-docs].
 :::

 ```{mermaid}